softcover/softcover_book/chapters/customization.md

 ### Customizing builds
 \label{sec:customizing_builds}

-By default, `softcover build:all` generates HTML, EPUB, MOBI, and PDF file, but it's easy to customize.
+By default, `softcover build:all` generates HTML, EPUB, MOBI, and PDF files, but it's easy to customize.
 All you need to do is edit the file \linebreak `.softcover-build` in the book's root directory (Listing~\ref{code:build_config}).

 \begin{codelisting}
 \label{code:build_config}